 No rushing around.
 It was so laid back.

-And yet we had quite a feast that I prepared completely by myself (well, my kids helped with chopping veggies and making the desserts since they are experts in the kitchen after doing these video cooking lessons).
+And yet we had quite a feast that I prepared completely by myself (well, my kids helped with chopping veggies and making the desserts since they are experts in the kitchen after doing these online cooking lessons).

 My Secret to Low-Stress Entertaining?

 Do as much prep ahead as possible.
 My goal when cooking for a crowd is to make as much food as I can ahead of time and just put things in the oven/crockpot/Instant Pot the day of.
 I tackle one or two projects a day leading up to the festivities.
 So I’m not overwhelmed.

 Then I get to take it easy and spend time with my guests on the day of the party.
 No shortcuts with packaged food necessary.

 I even have the added work of hosting for several days since my family is all out of town.
 So it’s more like meal prepping for three full days of meals instead of one big meal.
 But it’s still totally doable!
 The only thing I had to make at the last minute this year was the gravy.
 Everything else for our meal had been prepped hours or days ahead.

 Getting Started for Stress-Free Entertaining